-A common reason for the under investment is that business owners often see spending in these areas as an expense rather than an investment.
+A common reason for the under-investment is that business owners often see spending in these areas as an expense rather than an investment.
 There are several ideas I can suggest to help business owners to turn investment in staff from an expense into an asset.

 People generally fall into one of four categories:

 In another example we identified that a creative person was carrying out debt collection and financial account reconciliation for a company.
 This type of position is structured and procedurally based.
-We moved the person to the sales office where they have constant customer contact, in addition they were given responsibility for managing the company’s computerised inventory system, as a result of these changes the employee is thriving and the company has benefited by utilising the employees strengths.
+We moved the person to the sales office where they have constant customer contact, and in addition they were given responsibility for managing the company’s computerised inventory system.
+As a result of these changes the employee is thriving and the company has benefited by utilising the employee’s strengths.

 There is software available and affordable to most market sectors now.
 Expenditure in this area can produce real returns in efficiency and profitability.
-We recently assisted in the implementation of a computerised inventory system.
+We recently assisted in the implementation of a computerised inventory system for a client.
 Due to daily price updates the company has increased their average margin on sales by 4%.
 This is worth $150,000 in increased profitability on an annual basis.